-Wastewater is collected by a separate network of underground pipes to the Western (Werribee) and Eastern (Bangholme) Treatment Plants.
-Sewage can take as long as 12 hours to reach the Treatment Plants.
-Once treated, effluent from the Western Treatment Plant is discharged to Port Phillip Bay and the Eastern Treatment Plant to Bass Strait.
+Wastewater is collected by a separate network of underground pipes to the Western (Werribee) and Eastern (Bangholme) treatment plants.
+Sewage can take as long as 12 hours to reach the treatment plants.
+Once treated, effluent from the Western wastewater treatment plant is discharged to Port Phillip Bay and the Eastern treatment plant to Westernport Bay.